• Skip to primary navigation

 • In a medium bowl, whisk together the gluten free flour, baking powder and salt and set aside.

-• In the bowl of a stand mixer (or a large bowl if using a hand mixer), beat the butter and sugar together using the paddle attachment for 2-3 minutes.
+• In the bowl of a stand mixer (or a large bowl if using a hand mixer), beat the vegan butter and sugar together using the paddle attachment for 2-3 minutes.
 Do not skip this step.
 Add the egg, vanilla and almond extract and beat again for 1-2 minutes.
 Scrape down the sides of the bowl then add half of the dry ingredients and beat until combined.
 Add the second half of the dry ingredients and mix again on low until combined and the dough starts pulling away from the sides of the bowl.

 • Place a large piece of parchment paper on the counter and sprinkle generously with gluten free flour.
 Dump the dough out onto the parchment paper then flour the top of the dough.
 Roll the dough out to 1/4 inch thick, add more flour to the top of the dough as needed so the rolling pin doesn't stick.
 Transfer the parchment paper to a large baking sheet.